StevenBlack/hosts/readme_template.md

 ## Extensions
 The unified hosts file is extensible.
+Extensions are used to block domains by category.

+Extensions are optional, and are added to the base hosts file.
+Extensions are combined in variuous ways wth the default hosts file, and the combined products are stored in the [`alternates`](https://github.com/StevenBlack/hosts/tree/master/alternates) folder.

+For example, you may want to block porn domains in addition to the adware and malware we block by default.
+That hosts file is stored in the porn subfolder of the [alternates](https://github.com/StevenBlack/hosts/tree/master/alternates) folder.

-You manage extensions by curating the `extensions/` folder tree.
-See the `fakenews`, `social`, `gambling`, and `porn` extension folders.
+Data for extensions is stored in the [extensions folder](https://github.com/StevenBlack/hosts/tree/master/extensions).
+You manage extensions by curating the
+[extensions folder tree](https://github.com/StevenBlack/hosts/tree/master/extensions) where you will find the data for `fakenews`, `social`, `gambling`, and `porn` extension data that we maintain and provide for you.

 ## Generate your own unified hosts file